oskar456/dzonegit/README.rst

 template.
 All keys are optional but please make sure the file is a valid JSON file.
 It is possible to define a zone-specific options, for instance for changing DNSSEC parameters per zone.
-Those zone-specific options allow usage of wildcards; if exact match of zone name is not found, the leftmost label is substituted with `*`.
+Those zone-specific options allow usage of wildcards; if an exact match of zone name is not found, the leftmost label is substituted with `*`.
 If still no match is found, the leftmost label is dropped and the second one is again substituted with `*`.
 In the end, a single `*` is checked.
 Only if even this key is not found, the value of *defaultvar* is used